Why Bedtime Is So Hard-and How To Make Bedtime Easier

 - Emotionally literate scripts for co-regulation

-- Guides for common bedtime problems such as helping children sleep in their own beds, helping babies and toddlers sleep, bedtime sensory diets, nighttime anxiety, eloping, night waking, bedtime meltdowns, bedwetting, and more.
+- Guides for common bedtime problems such as helping babies and toddlers sleep, helping children sleep in their own beds, bedtime sensory diets, nighttime anxiety, eloping, night waking, bedtime meltdowns, bedwetting, and more.

 You’re not doing bedtime wrong.
 You’re navigating a nervous system that needs support, not shame.
 And you’re doing it with love, even when it’s hard.

-About Devina: Devina is an autistic occupational therapist with over 17 years of experience working with children, specializing in behavioral regulation and neurodivergence.
-As both a clinician and a parent, she combines professional expertise with personal experience raising neurodivergent children who previously struggled with behavioral disorders.
-This unique perspective allows her to bridge the gap between science and real-world application, offering compassionate, evidence-based strategies that empower children to thrive.
+Devina is an autistic occupational therapist, parenting coach, author, and credentialed autism and ADHD specialist with over 17 years of experience working with children, specializing in behavioral regulation and neurodivergence.
+As both a clinician and a parent, she combines professional expertise with personal experience parenting neurodivergent children who previously struggled with behavioral disorders.
+This unique perspective allows her to bridge the gap between science and real-world application, offering compassionate, evidence-based behavior treatment strategies that empower children to thrive.